Dixa Alternatives 2026

 Social

-AI
+AI Agent

-Why Look for Dixa Alternatives?
+Why should you look for Dixa alternatives?

 Strengths

-• True omnichannel
+• True omnichannel with native voice

-• Strong routing
+• Queue-less intelligent routing

 Limitations

-• Per-agent pricing
+• Per-agent pricing ($89–$179/agent/mo)

 • Growth: $89/agent/month (annual) or $109/agent/month (monthly) — all channels (phone, email, chat, social), external knowledge base, SLA monitoring, survey measurement, business hours, native integrations (Salesforce, HubSpot, Shopify), intelligent routing, unlimited queues